cgik/cgik/resume/resume.typ

   company: "Grubmarket",
   dates: dates-helper(start-date: "Jun 2022", end-date: "Nov 2024"),
 )
-- Ground up implemented and architected from zero observability to full observability with DataDog, reducing customer resolutions from days to before they notice something is wrong with alerting.
+- Introduced observability with DataDog, went from customers alerting us about something being wrong to proactively fixing things.
-- Went from manual deployments and in-repository secrets to fully automated deployments with no failure rate and secrets management.
+- Went from manual deployments and in-repository secrets to fully automated deployments and secrets management, also moved from nothing to Terraform for everything in our infrastructure.
 - Implemented just-in-time and passwordless access to both our data and AWS environments.
-- Migrated legacy infrastructure to modern AWS ECS architecture and Fargate so there were no more manual interventions for down time while reducing costs by 25%.
+- Migrated legacy infrastructure to modern AWS ECS architecture and Fargate, keeping things simple for a small team.
 - Worked cross-internal company to meet security needs for SOC2 and streamline, securing our applications and IP.
-- Directly worked with engineering to improve and simplify our technology stack's reliability and scalability, implement multi-tenancy and identity management system in Java.
 - Migrated MySQL 5.7 to MySQL 8 zero downtime, no customer interruption.
+- *Technologies*: ECS, Github Actions, Java, RDS, IAM, S3, DataDog, CloudFront, Terraform

 #work(
   title: "Senior DevOps Engineer",